Dupatta (1952 film)

-Dopatta is a Pakistani Urdu language film released on 28 March 1952.
+Dopatta is a Pakistani Urdu language film released on 28 March 1952, directed and co-produced by Sibtain Fazli.

 Plot summary

 The film story revolves around a girl who marries an army officer.
 They both soon have a baby daughter.
 Soon the husband is sent to the front of World War II.
-Later he is reported missing missing.
+Later he is reported missing.
 After many months of anxiety and heartbreak, the husband returns disfigured, mutilated and not easily recognizable.
 The devoted wife still accepts him back despite his handicaps.